How to Crush Box Jumps—and a Box Jump Workout That'll Hone Your Skills

-Aside from working your muscles from head to toe, the box jump (demonstrated here by NYC-based trainer Rachel Mariotti) also challenges you to work on athletic skills like agility, balance, and coordination.
-Best part: you don't need to have a special plyometric box to do this move.
+Aside from working your muscles from head to toe, box jump workouts (demonstrated here by NYC-based trainer Rachel Mariotti) also challenge you to work on athletic skills like agility, balance, and coordination.
+(BTW, here are the 4 essential moves to become a better athlete.)
+The best part: you don't need to have a special plyometric box to do it.
 Any elevated, flat, and stable surface will do, like stairs or a park bench.

 During the upward phase of this movement, you'll use your core, glutes, quads, hamstrings, calves, and even arms to propel yourself onto the box.
-When you land, your quads will do most of the work.
+When you land during box jump workouts, your quads will do most of the work.
 Make sure to stand up all the way when you get to the top of the box to get a full hip extension, says Bolivar.
 The explosive force used in this move taps into your powerful fast-twitch muscle fibers.
 (Here's more need-to-know muscle science.)

-If you're new to the box jump (and especially if you're a little nervous to attempt it), build power by mastering plyometrics moves on the floor first.
+If you're new to box jump workouts—and especially if you're a little nervous to attempt the move—build power by mastering plyometrics moves on the floor first.
 Jump squats, star jumps, split jumps, and tuck jumps will all help you develop the explosive strength needed to master the box jump.
+(These 10 power plyo moves are a great place to start to build strength for box jump workouts.)
 When you're ready, try a low box or a stair step before you move to a taller one.

 As you become more comfortable with the box jump, you can use taller boxes or try them wearing a weighted vest (or even make it a box jump burpee), suggests Bolivar.
 Single-leg box jumps are another way to take this move up a notch.
 To make this move low impact, you can step onto the box, alternating which foot leads every rep, says Bolivar.